WD-Leong/Red-Dragon-AI-Course-Advanced-CV-Assignment/README.md

 Fig. 1: Training Loss of Toxic Word Model

-The tuning of the weights is provided in Table 1 below.
+The effect of varying the weights is shown in Table 1 below.
 | Weight  | Precision | Recall |
 | ------- | --------- | ------ |
 |  1.0    | 0.1311    | 0.6797 |